Recently a text message was sent to some patients and carers from us by mistake. We're sorry for any confusion this has caused.

 What is your current role?

-I didn’t realise the impact that my new role could have on others, especially the younger generation.
-Since my appointment, a social media comment from someone I don’t know and have never met still resonates in my ear “Grain by grain we break the ceiling”.
-Whilst the new role was an achievement for me, it became apparent it was also an achievement for my community.
+I didn’t realise the impact that my role as head of nursing could have on others.
+Since my starting my new role I recieved a social media comment from someone I don’t know and have never met that still resonates with me: “grain by grain we break the ceiling”.
+While becoming head of nursing was an achievement for me, it became apparent it was also an achievement for my community.

 In your new role, what have you learnt over the past year?